- Acting for Two: Mahershala Ali plays both Vector and another character. He's the main channel for Nova.

 - Celebrity Voice Actor: In the Japanese dub of the film, the titular heroine is voiced by movie actress Mone Kamishiraishi, better known for voicing Mitsuha Miyamizu in Your Name.

 - Completely Different Title: Zig-zagged in Latin America.
-The film was initially marketed with a straightforward translation of its original title,note but it was afterwards changed so that the subtitle became the title itself while gaining the subtitle "The Last Warrior" in the process.note
+The film was initially marketed with a straightforward translation of its original title (Alita: Ángel de Combate), which was also the title used in Spain.
+However, it was afterwards changed so that the subtitle became the title itself while gaining the new subtitle "The Last Warrior" in the process (Battle Angel: La Última Guerrera).

-- Deleted Role: Tiffany Grant played an extra in the film, but her scene was deleted from the final cut.
+- Deleted Role: Tiffany Grant and Amanda Winn-Lee, who participated in the English dub of the OVAs, played extras in the film, but their scenes were cut from the final product.

 - Fan Community Nicknames: The movie's fanbase is commonly referred to as "The Alita Army".